tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 the acceptance window.
 Two implementation choices exist for handling a missequenced bit:

-  (1) itcanbeheld(itslifetimecontinuescountingdown)untilits
+  (1) it can be held (its lifetime continues counting down) until its
       predecessors arrive, on the assumption they will follow shortly and all can be Acked before the sender's retransmission interval elapses, thus increasing efficiency, or

-  (2) itcanbediscarded,withretransmissionsprovidingforcorrect ordering
+  (2) it can be discarded, with retransmissions providing for correct
-      thus simplifying the implementation.
+      ordering thus simplifying the implementation.

 The model of Section 6 assumes the latter.

-## SynchronizationIncludingConnectionManagement
+## Synchronization Including Connection Management

 Delta-t's synchronization services support bits being labeled with B and E marks (B-bit and E-bit respectively) and a guarantee of sequenced data delivery.
-Use of B- and E-bits is determined by higher level convention., The purpose of the B-bit is to label the beginning of a higher level data unit, suchasamessage[20].
-Itprovidesasynchronizationmarkinthedatastream where parsing or other operation can safely begin.
+Use of B- and E-bits is determined by higher level convention.
+The purpose of the B-bit is to label the beginning of a higher level data unit, such as a message [20].
+It provides a synchronization mark in the data stream where parsing or other operation can safely begin.
 This function is provided in other transport protocols by explicit connection opening packet exchanges.
 The purpose of the E-bit is twofold, to label the end of a higher level data unit and to indicate a required higher level wakeup point.

 Internally Delta-t supports sequenced data delivery using SNs.
 Delta-t provides reliable management and synchronization of the state at each